cysouw/diathesis/text/c07_participle.md

 - aufhalten (Die Einzelheiten halten den Mann auf.
 Der Mann ist aufgehalten
 - stören (Der Lärm stört den Mann.
 Der Mann ist gestört)

-### --- [ OBJ > SBJ > Ø ] --- *Deutscher Name* {.unnumbered}
+### --- [ ADJ > OBJ > SBJ > Ø ] --- *Pertinenzpassiv* {.unnumbered}

-### [ NDA | –NA ] *haben + Partizip* Dative experiencer {#sec:participles-haben-passive}
+### [ NgA | NDA | –NA ] *haben + Partizip* Dative experiencer anticausative {#sec:participles-haben-passive}

-To do:

-- (Businger 2011: Ch.
-4)
+Following Hole [-@hole2002] that construction is known in German as the "Partizipiale *haben*-Konfiguration".
+I find this name rather cumbersome and  and propose alternatively to call this construction *Pertinenzpassiv*.

+Pertinentzpassiv kommt anstatt eines Pertinenzdativs!

+[ NgA | –NA ] ADJ>SBJ>Ø

+[@businger2017: Ch.
+4]

+=> Kritik an Diathesenstatus: §4.4.
+Es ist kein "Zustandsvariante des Dativpassivs" (p.
+181)

+[@rothstein2007]
+Latzel, Sigbert 1977: Haben + Partizip und ähnliche Verbindungen.
+In: Deutsche Sprache 5.
+289–312.
+Leirbukt, Oddleif 1981: ,Passivähnliche’ Konstruktionen mit haben + Partizip II im heutigen Deutsch.
+In: Deutsche Sprache 9.
+119–146.

 - Experientive semantics?
 - inherently possessor: different possessor leads to disambiguation: Ich habe deinen Rechner repariert
 - not inherently possessor with modal verbs: Ich will den Rechner meiner Tochter repariert haben.

 Verbs that have the possibility of an accusative object, like *brechen* 'to break' in (a), almost all have a 'haben + Partizip' perfect (b), as discussed in Section X. A subset of those verbs also allow for a different 'haben + Partizip' construction, which I will analyse as an anticausative alternation, illustrated here in (c).
 The example in (c) has an optional reflexive-dative pronoun disambiguating the intended reading, namely 'the arm is broken to me.'
 Without this pronoun, (c) is ambigious between 'I have broken the arm' (the perfect construction from Section X) and 'The arm is broken to me' (the anticausative construction as discussed in this section).
 It is rather curious for there to be two formally identical constructions with two such rather different meanings.
-The anticausative reading seems to be recent and is considered colloquial by most speakers (cf. Eroms 2000: 395-396, 420-421; Hole 2002 for a discussion of this rather special construction).
+The anticausative reading seems to be recent and is considered colloquial by most speakers (cf. @eroms2000: 395-396, 420-421; @hole2002 for a discussion of this rather special construction).

 (a) Er bricht meinen Arm.
 (b) Er bricht mir den Arm.